+Having grown up in Los Angeles County foster care, Andrew understands the reality of living in foster care and system’s impact on children.
 Andrew began his legal career representing indigent children and adults in Alabama’s public mental hospitals.
 As Executive Director of The Alliance for Children’s Rights, he played a critical role in streamlining adoptions and establishing National Adoption Day; in improving children’s access to medical care; in ensuring their right to see a social worker regularly; and in removing restrictions on children’s rights to speak publicly about the foster care system.
 Andrew left The Alliance for Children’s Rights to become the Managing Director of Child Welfare Reform at The Broad Foundation.
-Andrew’s efforts at The Broad Foundation culminated with LA County’s request for a $1.4 billion child welfare federal waiver.
-The waiver remains the largest federal child welfare waiver in the country, and is the funding framework under which LA County’s child welfare and probation systems, and CWI’s programs and policy initiatives, operate.
+Andrew’s efforts at The Broad Foundation culminated with L.A.
+County’s request for a $1.4 billion child welfare federal waiver.
+The waiver remains the largest federal child welfare waiver in the country and is the funding framework under which L.A.
+County’s child welfare and probation systems operate.
 Andrew is a founding director of New Village Charter School and a trustee of St. Anne’s Home for Girls.
-He chaired LA County’s Blue Ribbon Task Force investigating the safety of foster children following the disappearance and death of hundreds of children.
-His book “Hope’s Boy” was a New York Times Bestseller.
+He chaired L.A.
+County’s Blue Ribbon Task Force investigating the safety of foster children following the disappearance and death of hundreds of children.
+The Task Force’s recommendations received national attention.
+He has served as a UC Regents’ Lecturer and Southwestern School of Law Adjunct Professor.
+His book “Hope’s Boy” was a New York Times Bestseller, Washington Post Book of the Year and L.A.
+Times Discovery Book.
 He is a Rockefeller Foundation Bellagio Resident and Fulbright Fellow.
 He is a graduate of Wesleyan University and Harvard Law School.

 Sarahbeth Winn Program Director

-Sarahbeth is responsible for identifying and developing projects, policy reforms, and best practices that improve the outcomes, opportunities, and lives of at-risk children and families.
+Sarahbeth is responsible for CWI’s collaborative partnership at the Edelman Children’s Court to provide older foster youth with meaningful and effective case planning.
+Sarahbeth leads CWI’s efforts in identifying and correcting existing weaknesses to assure that foster youth, approaching age 18, have an appropriate place to live, a school to attend, and a job to support themselves.
 Prior to joining CWI, Sarahbeth worked as a program manager at the U.S. Department of Veterans Affairs.
-She has also worked for the Los Angeles Mayor’s Office of Economic Development and the California Legislative Analyst’s Office.
-Prior to the Legislative Analyst’s Office, Sarahbeth worked as a systems engineer for Raytheon for five years.
-She graduated with a Bachelor of Science in Mechanical Engineering from Washington University in St. Louis, and a Master of Public Policy from the University of California, Los Angeles.
+She has also worked for the Los Angeles Mayor’s Office of Economic Development, the California Legislative Analyst’s Office and as a systems engineer for Raytheon.
+She graduated with a Bachelor of Science in Mechanical Engineering from Washington University, and a Master of Public Policy from the University of California, Los Angeles.

 Monica Love Development Associate

 Monica is responsible for fundraising to support CWI’s programs and initiatives.
-With nearly ten years in the not-for-profit service sector, Monica has expertise in the evaluation, implementation and management of health care and human service programs, which includes the direct management of $2.2 million in grants for emergency medical care, housing and related resources to underserved children and families at Partners in Care Foundation.
-Monica has experience securing funding from foundations, philanthropists, local governments and state departments for regional, statewide and national projects.
-She has held internships at The Alliance for Children’s Rights and Child and Family Guidance.
-She holds a Bachelor of Arts degree from the University of California, Santa Barbara and a Master of Social Welfare degree with from the University of California, Los Angeles.
+With nearly ten years in the not-for-profit sector, Monica has expertise in the evaluation, implementation and management of health care and human service programs, which includes the direct management of $2.2 million in funding for emergency medical care, housing and related resources to underserved children and families at Partners in Care Foundation.
+Monica has experience securing funding from foundations, philanthropists, local governments and federal departments for regional, statewide and national projects.
+She has held internships at Child and Family Guidance and The Alliance for Children’s Rights.
+She holds a Bachelor of Arts degree from the University of California, Santa Barbara and a Master of Social Welfare degree from the University of California, Los Angeles.